Ludlow Institute

 Final Paper: 10–25 pages, open-access (arXiv preferred), with recommended structure (title page, abstract, findings, etc.)

-Progress Reports: 1–2 pages at each milestone
+Progress Reports: Quick check-ins at each milestone

 Grant Sizes